 Corresponding Author: Jan Hartmann, Chief Medical Officer, Haemonetics Corp, 125 Summer Street, Boston, MA 02110, United States.

-Journal: Seminars in Thrombosis and Hemostasis
+Email: jan.hartmann@haemonetics.com

 References: 86

 Figures and Tables: 2

+Keywords: cardiology, platelet function, platelet function testing, PFT, thromboelastography, TEG, COVID-19, percutaneous coronary intervention, PCI, TAVR, LAAC

+Abstract

-Abstract (220/250 words)Viscoelastic testing (VET), such as thromboelastography, can measure whole blood coagulation dynamics in real time and is used across a range of clinical settings, including cardiac surgery, liver transplant, and trauma.
+Viscoelastic testing (VET), such as thromboelastography, can measure whole blood coagulation dynamics in real time and is used across a range of clinical settings, including cardiac surgery, liver transplant, and trauma.
 The use of modified thromboelastography with platelet function assessment (TEG® PlateletMapping® Assay) can provide an analysis of platelet contribution to hemostasis, including the contribution of the P2Y12 receptor and thromboxane pathway to platelet function.
 The TEG® PlateletMapping® Assay has shown high correlation with the current gold standard test of platelet function, light transmission aggregometry, to measure AA and ADP agonist-induced platelet activation.
 Studies have also shown comparable results with other whole blood platelet function tests.
 In this review, we explore the clinical applications of modified thromboelastography with platelet function assessment.
 This includes guiding dual antiplatelet therapy in relation to cardiac procedures such as percutaneous coronary interventions, transcatheter aortic valve replacement and left atrial appendage closure.
 We also explore the developing use of thromboelastography in the emergency care setting of COVID-19, which is commonly associated with a hypercoagulable and hypofibrinolytic state.
 Despite a general lack of high-quality, grade 1 evidence regarding the use of modified thromboelastography with platelet function assessment in these disease areas, the ability of the TEG® PlateletMapping® Assay to measure global hemostasis and platelet reactivity rapidly and to view and evaluate results at the point of care makes it a promising area for further study for managing patient treatment and optimizing hemostatic therapy.

-Keywords: cardiology, platelet function, platelet function testing, PFT, thromboelastography, TEG, COVID-19, percutaneous coronary intervention, PCI, TAVR, LAAC

 Introduction

 Thromboelastography, as with other forms of viscoelastic testing (VET), is a whole blood testing method in which clotting is observed in real time in an in vitro system that mimics physiological conditions.1-3 Thromboelastography has been widely used for patient management in clinical areas such as trauma,4, 5 cardiovascular surgery6, 7 and liver transplant surgery,8, 9 all of which share both hemorrhage and coagulopathy as common features.